-Adam Gaske (MS, CSCS, RCEP) – Neuro Fitness Specialist Adam@racetowalk.org
+Adam Gaske (MS, CSCS, RCEP) – Neuro Fitness Specialist

 Adam earned his Bachelor’s degree from Gardner-Webb University in Health and Wellness Promotion.
 While at Gardner-Webb he competed at the NCAA Division 1 level as a member of the Cross Country and Track and Field program.
 After graduating in 2004 he became a member of the National Strength and Conditioning Association and became a Certified Strength and Conditioning Specialist.

 In the time since his undergraduate studies Adam has worked both one on one and in group settings as a personal trainer and a sports performance coach.
 This has provided him the experience of working with a diverse population ranging from youth and scholastic athletes to professional athletes, healthy adults to seniors, and other clinical populations.
-Adam became part of the Race To Walk Team in 2012 and brings over 9 years of training experience and knowledge.
+Adam became part of the Race to Walk Team in 2012 and brings over 9 years of training experience and knowledge.

-Chris Henry (MS) - Neuro Fitness Trainer
+Amr Saleh (BS, CEP) - Neuro Fitness Trainer